Get a jump start now by creating an account with our simple online tool.

 Still have questions?
 Check out Admissions for details on requirements, deadlines, and financial aid.

-Watch the December 2021 Roundtable with Alumni (40-minutes) to hear from three different 2021 Program Alums: Caroline Rakus-Wojciechowski, Sam Schmidt, and Gabriel Swank.
+Watch the December 2021 Roundtable with Alumni full conversation (40-minutes) or highlight reel (7-minutes) to hear from 2021 Program Alums: Caroline Rakus-Wojciechowski, Sam Schmidt, and Gabriel Swank.

 A researcher and environmental lawyer, Helwig plans to use the tools she learned in the 2021 Persuasive Writing Credential to communicate with a broader audience.